fncbook/fnc/chapter5/fd-converge.md

 Although we are measuring the truncation error only at $x=0$, it could be defined for other $x$ as well.
 The definition adjusts naturally to use $f''(0)$ for difference formulas targeting the second derivative.

-All of the finite-difference formulas given in {numref}`section-localapprox-finitediffs` are convergent.
+All the finite-difference formulas given in {numref}`section-localapprox-finitediffs` are convergent.

 ````{prf:example}
 :label: example-fd-converge-FD11